shoaibmuhammad1994/BISE_Mardan_SSC_-_HSSC_Dashboards/README.md

 - **Total Students**: Count of students appearing in the exams
 - **Pass Percentage**: Percentage of students who passed
 - **Grade Distribution**: Breakdown of A1, A, B, C, etc.
 - **Average Marks**: Comparison across schools, districts, and genders
+- **District Wise**: Comparison of schools and students across districts

 ### **2️⃣ District & School-Level Analysis**
 - **Top & Bottom Performing Schools** based on average marks